nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Student
 * Attendance: represented as a fraction _e.g.
 9/10_
 * Grade: represented as a fraction.
 This grade is the overall grade calculated from the list of already graded Assignments.
-* Graph containing each Assignment and their scores(only if their grae has been updated)
+* Graph containing each Assignment and their scores(only if their grade has been updated)
 Format: `show INDEX`

 * Shows the detailed information of the person at the specified `INDEX`.